andrew-weber/lnd-journal/readme.md

 `lnd-journal` is a tool used to document changes to your LND config.

-This is only being tested on Umbrel
+_This has only been tested on Umbrel_

 ## Commands